-“Early on, it was fairly easy to find good people because the founders, myself and a few others had a direct role in hiring.
-In a weird way we all shared the same “gut” on who we wanted to work with based on demeanor, confidence, and energy.
-We all shared a sort of unspoken vision on what an ideal Bottleneck employee was, but there was no science to our hiring methodologies, it was just something we knew in our bones.
+Bart Vivian, our first Director of Training said, “Early on, it was fairly easy to find good people because the founders, myself, and a few others had a direct role in hiring.
+In a weird way, we all shared the same “gut” on who we wanted to work with based on demeanor, confidence, and energy.
+We all shared a sort of unspoken vision of what an ideal Bottleneck employee was, but there was no science to our hiring methodologies, it was just something we knew in our bones.”

-A company must pay attention to the traits that make their people succeed at their role.
+A company must pay attention to the traits that make its people succeed in their roles.
 It may be that working independently, or working as a team will harness better results.
-You must know which is the right method for the role you are hiring for, and then learn to ask the right questions, to understand if a potential employee will fit those needs.
+You must know which trait is right for the role you’re hiring for, and then ask questions to determine if that person embodies those traits.
 There may even be a common list of traits that everyone in the company needs; a certain mindset or approach that is essential to fitting in and getting the job done.

 The Importance of Fit

-A good cultural fit also fosters loyalty and encourages a spirit of teamwork because he or she is part of an environment that reflects his or her own belief system.
-This sense of shared values increases the chance that the new employee feels like they found a home, not just a stop-off point, and the reporting manager has found a person that can be lead.
-All these factors help create stability and decrease turnover rates, which is good for the business, management and employees.
+A good cultural fit also fosters loyalty and encourages a spirit of teamwork because the employee knows they are part of a shared value system.
+This sense of shared values increases the chance that the new employee feels like they found a home, not just a stop-off point, and the reporting manager has found a person that can be led.
+All these factors help create stability and decrease turnover rates, which is good for the business, management, and employees.
 When the environment is stable with minimal departures, the identity of the culture is continually reinforced and employee engagement is high.

 The Bottleneck Way

-We had to take a look and establish the characteristics that set us apart, that make us unique versus any other restaurant group.
-And the more we looked, the more we saw themes and similarities, even across a diverse work force.
+We had to take a look and establish the characteristics that set us apart, that makes us unique from any other restaurant group.
+And the more we looked, the more we saw themes and similarities, even across a diverse workforce.
 Bottleneck employees have a definite identity – there truly is something to it.
-And that was exciting to discover, because now we had the language.
+And that was exciting to discover because now we had the language.
 Now we could actively set our searches, our interview questions, our whole approach to hiring towards a collection of uniquely Bottleneck traits.
-We have frat boys, actors, artists, business and medical school students, musicians, dreamers – a vast spectrum of backgrounds, passions and experiences who we work with.
-But by and large – and if we’ve done our job – they all share similar values in regards to hospitality and how we treat one another, the very ones that make Bottleneck what it is as a company.
+We have “frat boys,” actors, artists, business and medical school students, musicians, dreamers – a vast spectrum of backgrounds, passions, and experiences.
+But by and large – and if we’ve done our job – they all share similar values in regards to hospitality and how we treat one another, the very things that make Bottleneck what it is as a company.

-The following list of 13 characteristics illustrates the make up of Bottleneck’s best restaurant employees and team members; the top five characteristics were mentioned with such frequency that they deserved to stand out as absolute must-haves.
-For hiring new employees, this list works as a blue print of sorts for the type of person that will thrive in and contribute to our company culture, and perfectly correlates with who we are at our best, which is Genuine People providing Genuine Hospitality.
+The following list of 13 characteristics illustrates the make-up of Bottleneck’s best restaurant employees and team members; the top five characteristics were mentioned with such frequency that they deserve to stand out as absolute must-haves.
+For hiring new employees, this list works as a blueprint of sorts for the type of person that will thrive in and contribute to our company culture and perfectly correlates with who we are at our best, which is Genuine People providing Genuine Hospitality.

 Top Characteristics For Hiring Restaurant Employees